rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 ## Command Summary

-Here is a summary of of all the commands and its functions.
+Here is a summary of all the commands and its functions.
 The table contains examples as well for you to try out!

 | Action       | Format, Examples                                                                                                                       |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------|